ghc/ghc/docs/users_guide/debugging.rst

     Set the increment for the generated ``Unique``'s to ⟨i⟩.

-    This is useful in combination with :ghc-flag:`-dinitial-unique` to test if the generated files depend on the order of ``Unique``'s.
+    This is useful in combination with :ghc-flag:`-dinitial-unique=⟨s⟩` to test if the generated files depend on the order of ``Unique``'s.

     Some interesting values: